Russo-Ukrainian war: Russian propaganda and disinformation campaigns

 In announcing the 2022 invasion, Putin baselessly claimed that Ukraine had been carrying out genocide in the mainly Russian-speaking Donbas region for eight years.
 Ukraine brought a case before the International Court of Justice (ICJ) to challenge Russia's claim.
 The ICJ said it had not seen any evidence of genocide by Ukraine.
 Altogether, about 14,300 people were killed by both sides in the Donbas War.
 According to the United Nations High Commissioner for Human Rights, less than a quarter of them were civilians, and at least half of those were killed by mines and unexploded ordnance.

-The Russian censorship apparatus Roskomnadzor ordered the country's media to use information only from Russian state sources or else face fines and blocks, and ordered media and schools to describe the war as a "special military operation".
-On 4 March 2022, Putin signed into law a bill introducing prison sentences of up to 15 years for those who publish "fake news" about the Russian military and its operations, leading to some media outlets to stop reporting on Ukraine.
+The Russian censorship apparatus Roskomnadzor ordered the country's media to use information only from Russian state sources or else face fines and blocks and ordered media and schools to describe the war as a "special military operation."
+On 4 March 2022, Putin signed into law a bill introducing prison sentences of up to 15 years for those who publish "fake news" about the Russian military and its operations, leading some media outlets to stop reporting on Ukraine.
 Russia's opposition politician Alexei Navalny said the "monstrosity of lies" in the Russian state media "is unimaginable.
 And, unfortunately, so is its persuasiveness for those who have no access to alternative information."
 He tweeted that "warmongers" among Russian state media personalities "should be treated as war criminals.
 From the editors-in-chief to the talk show hosts to the news editors, [they] should be sanctioned now and tried someday."